 I offer short, medium and long-term counselling and therapy to individuals of all ages, and with virtually any issues.

-I work mainly from home, but can also see clients at premises near the city centre, or at a local community centre.
-I can usually find a time to suit any schedule, including people who have to work variable shifts.
+I work mainly from home, but can also see clients at premises near the city centre.
+I can usually find a time to suit any schedule; a weekly session at the same time each week is usually best, but if you work variable shifts, or require a different frequency of sessions, I can generally fit round it.

-I prefer to work in a flexible way; I have great respect for individuals' ability to discover what is most helpful to them, and like to create a collaborative working relationship which is empowering for the client.
+I prefer to work in a flexible way; I respect the individual's ability to discover what is most helpful to them, and like to create a collaborative working relationship which is empowering for the client.
+At times I may suggest approaches to managing difficult feelings or unwanted behaviours and support the client to explore them, but I will never judge or tell you what to do.

-As well as using understandings about people's psychological development, and the way they may be affected by life events, I recognise the importance of social issues such as economic inequality, racism, sexism and homophobia in shaping our lives and experiences.
+As well as using understandings about people's psychological development, and the way they may be affected by personal life events and experiences, I recognise the importance of social issues such as economic inequality, racism, sexism and homophobia in shaping our lives and experiences and affecting our mental health.
+Counselling on its own can't solve these problems, but it can help you to recognise their impact in your life and to feel less overwhelmed, more supported and more confident.

-Like most counsellors, I have experienced therapy as a client, and draw on this to understand what the expereince of counselling might be like for my clients, whilst always recognsing that everyone's experience is unique and that nothing can be taken for granted.
+Like most counsellors, I have experienced therapy as a client, and draw on this to understand what the experience of counselling might be like for my clients, whilst always recognising that everyone's experience is unique and that nothing can be taken for granted.

 I provide a completely confidential service, except that I reserve the option of informing someone else if I have good reason to believe that either the client or someone else is at serious risk.
 I would always try to discuss with the client before speaking to anyone else.